Tuesday, 3 January 2012

 Alternatives?

-First off, well we could use a normal ID (int) column and change the seed value for each client.
+well we could use a normal ID (int) column and change the seed value for each client.

 E.g. The Server has a seed of 10,000000